Roxaleen/podpicker/README.md

 Besides B&B, other algorithms have been considered and deemed unsuitable for this use case:

-* **Dynamic programming (DP):** Combining items to maximize a value (*playlist score*) within a capacity constraint (*duration*) is a classic representation of a knapsack problem.
+* **Dynamic programming (DP)**: Combining items to maximize a value (*playlist score*) within a capacity constraint (*duration*) is a classic representation of a knapsack problem.
 However, a knapsack-style DP algorithm is impractical for this use case because the scoring function is not linear.

-* **Greedy:** While simple to implement, a greedy algorithm cannot guarantee that the optimal combination will be found.
+* **Greedy**: While simple to implement, a greedy algorithm cannot guarantee that the optimal combination will be found.
 It's also unable to account for all the non-linear score components.

 ## Version History